Goddhi/App-Deployment-with-Istio/Readme.md

 `cd istio-1.19.3`
 `kubectl apply -f samples/addons`

-verify these components are installed
+verify the components/addons below are installed

 - **prometheus**: Collects and stores the generated metrics as time-series data